Pre-Wired bass guitar wiring harness | Musicmaster bass kit | Right Handed

 With or without McNelly Broncomaster bass pickup?

 I offer this pre-wired loom/harness kit as a complete upgrade alongside a pre-wired McNelly Broncomaster bass pickup.
-This pickup was designed by Tim McNelly specifically for the Bronco and Musicmaster bass, it features a true bass pickup design and has a great double pole piece design and hotter output for a full tone.
+This pickup was designed by Tim McNelly specifically for the Bronco and Musicmaster bass, it features a true bass pickup design (unlike the stock Musicmaster pickup which is a Stratocaster guitar spec 6 pole single coil) and has a great double pole piece design and hotter output for a full tone.
 Full description and demo video for this pickup can be found HERE.
 If you would like to order my wiring kit pre-wired to a McNelly Broncomaster pickup, select it via the drop down menu.
 If you don't wish to have the pickup and simply want the wiring kit/harness, then you can certainly do so here too.
 Lead times for each option chosen can be found right at the top of this product listing.

 If you choose the pickup additionally, you are given the choice of a white, or black pickup cover.
 If you are just ordering the wiring harness, this option is not relevant.

-I have intended for my wiring harnesses to be as simple as possible to install to your Musicmaster bass, as well as writing in depth fitting guides, how-to instructions documenting the step by step process as well as a simple to follow wiring diagram.
-But here are some important spec and fitting notes that will hopefully help you assess whether the kit is suitable for your bass guitar and what is required to allow it to fit correctly.
+I have intended for my wiring harnesses to be as simple as possible to install to your Musicmaster, but in this section you'll find some important fitting notes that will hopefully help you assess whether the kit is suitable for your exact Musicmaster or what is required to allow it to fit correctly.

 Will the pots fit my pickguard?